17degreesandcloudy/paper/paper.md

 # Methods
 We compared our smoke measurements with model simulation .
 The model is detailed in Smith et al. 2002

+# Results
+The simulations indicate that the more fuel is on the fire the more smoke is made